danielsinambela/DanielOPS.github.io/_publications/1900-01-01-asymptotic-stability-of-the-three-dimensional-couette-flow-for-the-stokes-transport-equation.md

 venue: "Archive for Rational Mechanics and Analysis"
 citation: "Daniel Sinambela with W. Zhao and R. Z. Zhu 'Asymptotic Stability of the Three-Dimensional Couette Flow for the Stokes-transport Equation.'
 Archive for Rational Mechanics and Analysis."
 ---
-To appear in Archive for Rational Mechanics and Analysis.

-Use [Google Scholar](https://scholar.google.com) for the full citation.